 The Repair Shed in Dacorum is part of the Men’s Shed movement, the aim is to help, men aged over 50 to stay healthier and happier for longer by making, mending and learning (though it does have younger members and women members).
 Shedders work on their own project and also community project and commissions .. so do contact them if you have a wooden something that needs fixing!

-Also if you would like to join the Repair Shed in Redbourn, volunteer with them or have some wood to donation, you can find all the details here.
-You can also follow The Repair Shed on Facebook here.
-The Shed also has a Sewing Cafe which runs sessions on Thursdays from 10.00 am – 12.30 at the Repair Shed in St Luke’s School, Redbourn.
+If you would like to join the Repair Shed in Redbourn, volunteer with them or have some wood to donation, you can find all the details here.
+The Shed also has a Sewing Cafe which runs sessions on Thursdays from 10-12.30am at St Luke’s School, Redbourn.
 The cost per person per session is £5.00; the money raised will be equally supporting both the school and the Repair Shed – more information and booking details are here.

 There was also considerable interest in the idea of holding Restart Parties in Harpenden or St Albans and of setting up a Repair Shed (their being large waiting lists to join the local Repair Sheds).
 If your organisation would like to host a Restart Party or have a venue that could be a home to new repair shed do get in touch with Philip, Doug or us.

 - The Restart Project website: therestartproject.org

 - The Restarters’ community (Forums, Fixometer, Wiki) – registration required: restarters.net

 - The Restart Wiki (no registration required for read access): wiki.restarters.net